Second-Coming/second-coming/second.md

-1837 February 22, Willard Richards, *“Thou shalt become mighty to the pulling down the strong holds of Satan, and building up the **Redeemer's kingdom in the Last days**…**Thou shalt have great possessions, for the treasures** [treasure seeking] **of the earth shall be at thy command… Death shall have no power over thee, for thou shalt tarry and behold thy Redeemer coming in the clouds, and shall see him in the flesh**; shall have power to **bring thy kindred into the kingdom**, who shall acknowledge thee a man of God…”* [(Patriachal Blessings](http://user.xmission.com/~research/mormonpdf/blessingsbyjssr.pdf) by Joseph Smith Sr., between 1834-1840)
+1837 February 22, Willard Richards, *“Thou shalt become mighty to the pulling down the strong holds of Satan, and building up the **Redeemer's kingdom in the Last days**…**Thou shalt have great possessions, for the treasures of the earth shall be at thy command… Death shall have no power over thee, for thou shalt tarry and behold thy Redeemer coming in the clouds, and shall see him in the flesh**; shall have power to **bring thy kindred into the kingdom**, who shall acknowledge thee a man of God…”* [(Patriachal Blessings](http://user.xmission.com/~research/mormonpdf/blessingsbyjssr.pdf) by Joseph Smith Sr., between 1834-1840)